Ihor Huz: Kniazhyi Festival

 In 2017, he started a two-day historical and cultural Kniazhyi festival on the territory of the village of Zarichia, Zviahel Raion.
 The event is intended to revive the tourist potential of the region, to promote high-quality music, literary conversations, to reconstruct the princely era, the culture of that time, crafts, and everyday life.
 Also, according to the organizers’ decision, it is free from alcohol and is aimed at promoting a healthy lifestyle.
 In 2017 and 2018, it was visited by 9,000 people.
 In 2019, a record 10,500 people visited the festival.

 Polissia Challenge Cup

-For the first time in 2017, at the initiative of Huz, the Polissia Challenge Cup 2017 – a cross triathlon competition was started in Volyn Polissya.81 participants from all over Ukraine and their coaches came to Volyn to participate in the event.
-Professional athletes, businessmen, bureaucrats and just people who lead a healthy lifestyle and play sports have shown their strength and endurance on the highway that runs through the three villages of Volyn – Somyn, Lukiv, and Smidyn.
+The Polissia Challenge Cup 2017 cross-triathlon competition was held for the first time in 2017 on the initiative of Huz, in the Volyn Polissia region.
+81 participants from all over Ukraine, including their coaches, took part in the competition in Volyn.
+Professional athletes, business people, public officials and amateurs took part in a course passing through three Volyn villages Somyn, Lukiv, and Smidyn putting their strength and endurance to the test.

 In 2019, the Ukrainian Cross-Triathlon Championship was held for the third time.
 It was attended by almost 120 athletes from different regions of Ukraine and even other countries.